Photograph by Josh Tanner.

 EdD California State University, Sacramento; MFA University of Pennsylvania; BS, BFA The Pennsylvania State University

 Jaimeson is an art museum educator with over two decades of pedagogical experience.
 His role is to facilitate engaging, positive educational experiences through the collection and programs at Kluge-Ruhe.
-His research focuses on narratives that promote access, equity, and inclusion in museum spaces.
+His research focuses on narratives that promote access in museum spaces.

 Jennifer Billingsly